mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 .. code-block:: python

    d.put("names",name_list)

-| and restore get it back with
+   # or using a decorator defined in MsPASS
+   d["names"]=name_list

+| We can then retrieve that list with the inverse

 .. code-block:: python

    x=d.get("names")
+   # or using a decorator defined in MsPASS
+   x=d["names"]

-| A basic rule is to use the strongly typed API for attributes need by
+| A basic rule is to use the strongly typed API for attributes needed by
   algorithms implemented in compiled languages and use generic object attributes with care.